D10f/python-scripts/README.md

 ---
 #### [Password Checker](https://github.com/herokunt/python-scripts/blob/main/password_checker.py)
 Check your passwords against the popular "Have I Been Pwned?" website and find out if they've been leaked in any of the increasingly common data breaches.
 Your passwords provided to the script will remain secured as only a hash is used, as per the Have I Been Pwned API requires.

-You can provide passwords inline or through a CSV file, ideal if your password manager (such as KeePassXC) supports exporting data in CSV format (don't forget to delete your file afterwards!)
+You can provide passwords inline or through a CSV file, ideal if your password manager (such as KeePassXC) supports exporting data in CSV format.
+For security you can instruct the script to securely delete that file from your hard drive by overwriting the original contents with random bytes before deleting it.

 ```
-$ ./password_checker.py password1 123456 -f ~/Desktop/path_to_file.csv
+$ ./password_checker.py password1 123456 -f ~/Desktop/path_to_file.csv --delete --verbose
+Found match for "Gmail" 1444 times!
 Found match for "pas..."
 2427158 times!
 Found match for "123..."
 24230577 times!
+DEBUG:root:Securely deleting file (3 rounds...)
 ```

 ---